-Figure 3-7 shows the eight MIPI D-PHY RX cores configured with one clock lane and one data lane and implemented in a single HP I/O bank.
+Figure 3-6 shows the eight MIPI D-PHY RX cores configured with one clock lane and two data lanes and implemented in a single HP I/O bank.

 The DPHY\RX\MASTER is configured with Include Shared Logic in core option and the remaining cores are configured with Include Shared Logic in example design.
 The clkoutphy signal is generated within the PLL of the DPHY\RX\MASTER core for the 1000 Mb/s line rate and shared with all other slave IP cores (DPHY\RX\SLAVE1 to DPHY\RX\SLAVE7).
-The system\rst and pll\lock signal connections are required for slave IP initialization.
+The pll\lock signal connection is required for slave IP initialization.